kmcg3/Project-IV/README.md

 ## Visualising Results

-After the simulation, the optimised configuration is saved in the `lowest` file.
+After the simulation, the lowest energy configuration is saved in the `lowest` file.
 You can visualise it with:

 ```bash
 python3 view_coords.py
 ```

 Make sure:
-- You are in `lamina_phase_diagram`
+- You are in `lamina_phase_diagram`;
-- Python 3 and `matplotlib` are installed
 - File paths in `view_coords.py` are correct
 - You are using the correct `lowest` file generated through running `make_runs.sh`